lycheeverse/lychee/README.md

           Accepts a single method or a comma-separated list.
 When multiple methods are given, lychee tries each one in order and returns the first success.
 This is useful for servers that reject `HEAD` requests: `--method head,get` falls back to `GET` when `HEAD` fails.

+          Note: checking URL fragments requires the response body, which is only fetched for `GET` requests.
+When a link succeeds with a non-`GET` method (e.g. `HEAD`), its fragment is not checked.

           [default: get]
 ```